sfigg/commercialization-public/docset/manufacture/mobile/oeminput-file-contents.md

 <td><ul>
 <li><p><strong>QC8x26</strong>: Creates an image without any crash dump partitions.
 Use this value for production images.</p></li>
 <li><p><strong>QC8x26_Test</strong>: Creates an image with two dedicated crash dump partitions on eMMC.
 The combined size of the two partitions is 3.5 times the size of the total RAM memory on the phone.
 To create a test image that supports full dumps and offline dumps on a device with at least 8GB of eMMC, use this value and include the DEDICATEDUMPONEMMC feature.</p></li>
 <li><p><strong>QC8x26_UseSD_Test</strong>: Creates an image without dedicated partitions for storing crash dumps on devices with less than 8 GB of eMMC.
 To create full, kernel, or offline crash dumps, an SD card must be present and the feature DEDICATEDUMPONSD feature must be specified to redirect dumps to the SD card.
 The recommended SD card size for offline dumps is 16 or 32 GB.
-For more information about specifying debug features, see [Optional features for building images](optional-features-for-building-images.md).</p></li>
+For more information about specifying debug features, see <a href="optional-features-for-building-images.md">Optional features for building images</a>.</p></li>
 </ul>
 <p>To build a QC8x26 test image that supports full dumps and offline dumps on a device with less than 8GB of eMMC, use QC8x26_UseSD_Test.
 Include the DEDICATEDUMPONSD feature to redirect dumps to the SD card.
 The recommended SD card size for offline dumps is 16 or 32 GB.</p>
 <p>To build a QC8x26 test image that supports full dumps and offline dumps on a device with at least 8GB of eMMC, use <strong>QC8x26_Test</strong> and include the DEDICATEDUMPONEMMC feature.</p>